-Senior money laundering managers in banks, brokerage houses, and other financial services firms should have a firm understanding of their company's cybersecurity regimes and be responsible for the resources and knowledge of the responsible experts.
-Therefore, these sectors should include staff from fraud and Information Technology (IT) or Information Security (IS) teams for AML programs.
-These staff can also access information such as Internet Protocol (IP) addresses and geographic locations where logins are made to the system.
-Including this technical information in the subsequent filing of the Suspicious Activity Report (SAR) is an important part of the cyber integration program.
+To ensure effective integration of cybersecurity into AML programs, senior money laundering managers in banks, brokerage houses, and other financial services firms should understand their company's cybersecurity regimes and be responsible for the resources and knowledge of the responsible experts.
+Therefore, staff from fraud, IT, or IS teams should be included in AML programs.
+These staff can access technical information, such as Internet Protocol (IP) addresses and geographic locations where logins are made to the system.
+The inclusion of such technical information in subsequent Suspicious Activity Reports (SARs) is important for the successful implementation of a cyber integration program.

 Reporting Cyber Events

 The proliferation of cyber incidents and cyber-efficient crime poses a significant threat to consumers and the US financial system.
-The Financial Crimes Enforcement Network (FinCEN) publishes this advisory to help financial institutions understand the Bank Secrecy Act (BSA) obligations related to cyber events and cyber-efficient crime.
-This advisory also emphasizes how BSA reporting helps US authorities fight cyber incidents and cyber-efficient crime.
+FinCEN publishes this advisory to help financial institutions understand the Bank Secrecy Act (BSA) obligations related to cyber events and cyber-efficient crime.
+This advisory emphasizes how BSA reporting helps US authorities fight cyber incidents and cyber-efficient crime.

 Advisory states should consider any cyber incident a suspicious transaction.
-A financial institution must send complete and accurate SARs and contain all SAR related cyber information, such as IP addresses, virtual wallet information, and cyber incident information.
+A financial institution must send complete and accurate SARs that contain all SAR-related cyber information, such as IP addresses, virtual wallet information, and cyber incident information.
 Also, FinCEN recommends that financial institutions include information about the cyber system in their BSA / AML monitoring efforts.

-Furthermore, there must be information sharing, including cyber information, between money laundering, terrorism financing, and reporting to protect and report against cyber-effective crime.
-This information sharing should be done with:
+Furthermore, information sharing must be shared, including cyber information, between money laundering, terrorism financing, and reporting to protect and report against cyber-effective crime.
+This information sharing should be done with the following:

 - Cybersecurity units